 According to international human rights standards (U.N.
 Human Rights Committee, General Comment No. 31, paras 15 et seq; Basic Principles), reparations may take many forms, such as restitution, compensation, rehabilitation, satisfaction, and/or guarantees of non-repetition.
 The Movement for Black Lives is calling for the following repairs for the Black community: (1) full and free access to lifetime education, (2) a guaranteed minimum livable income, (3) access to and control of food sources, housing, and land, (4) mandated public school curriculums that critically examine the political, economic, and social impacts of slavery, and (5) funding to support, build, preserve, and restore cultural assets and sacred sites.
-Clearly, there are several different ways that Black Oregonians can be delivered reparations.
+Clearly, there are several different ways that reparations can be provided to Black Oregonians.

 African Americans in Oregon have never been compensated for the brutal and inhumane treatment they have endured throughout history and continue to suffer from today.
-We ask that you please pass this bill so our state government can begin to study how it might provide reparations to Black Oregonians.
+Please pass HB 2995 so our state government can begin the longoverdue process of granting Black Oregonians the reparations they are owed.